How did EOS enter an oversaturated personal care market and become the lip balm of choice for the millennial generation?

 “Fast” being a very accurate take on EOS (short for Evolution of Smooth).
 Because it’s now a $250 million company and the second best-selling lip balm in the country, after Burt’s Bees.
 And given that EOS’s sweet spot is natural and organic, the future looks bright.

 In a rare interview, the co-founders told Fast Company about their business strategy.
 Here are some of the highlights, bucketed based on the characteristics that we at Trajectory believe drive brand momentum:

-People-centric.
-With in-depth research, they found that while lip balm was overwhelmingly used by women as part of their beauty regime, they didn’t find applying it fun or enjoyable.
+Target-centric.
+With in-depth research, they found that lip balm was overwhelmingly used by women, as part of their beauty regime.
+But they didn’t find applying it fun or enjoyable.
 They solved this by designing everyday products that also deliver moments of delight that elevate these daily routines.